 Why garden with native plants?

-- They connect us to our home places and help us celebrate the things that make our regions unique.
+– connecting us to our home places and helping us celebrate the things that make our regions unique

-- They teach us about the world of nature.
+– teaching us about the world of nature